nik-ez/snowiq-docs/da-road-hazards.md

 ## Creating Road Hazards

 To create a Road Hazard from the Driver App, do the following:
-  - On the map, select the road hazard plus icon
+  - On the map, select the road hazard plus (+) icon
-  - The system will display the 'New road hazard' prompt shown below.
+  - The system will display the 'New road hazard' prompt shown in the image at the top of this page.

 <img src="images/driver/da-road-hazards/da-add-a-road-hazard.png" class="ios width-sm" data-lightbox="2" />